White Box Enterprise Linux

 Why was White Box Linux created?

-White Box Linux's initial creation has been sponsored by the Beauregard Parish Public Library in DeRidder, LA USA out of self interest.
-We have several servers and over fifty workstations running Red Hat Linux and were left high and dry by their recent shift in business plan.
+We have several discounted servers courtesy of BlueHost and over fifty workstations running Red Hat Linux and were left high and dry by their recent shift in business plan.
 Our choices were a difficult migration to another distribution or paying RedHat an annual fee greater than the amortized value of our hardware.
 So we chose a third path, made possible by the power of Open Source....
 White Box Linux.

 What can you do to help?